 Let’s take a moment to face the facts.
 We all have an idea of the businesses we find most exciting.
 For some, the fashion and beauty industry wins.
 For others, the sports industry is a slam-dunk (you're welcome).

-But, what if you work in a boring industry?
-If what you do for a living could put some people to sleep?
-Insurance, warehousing, accounting, manufacturing, the list goes on.
-Rest assured, we’re not picking on you.
+But, what if you work in a traditionally unglamorous industry?
+If you work in, tech, warehousing, manufacturing, the list goes on, rest assured, we’re not picking on you.
 In fact, we’re here to tell that you are in the perfect position to create interesting content about your industry.

 For example, records management might not sound thrilling at first, but it is an important need that many people have.
 Why not create awesome content about it to attract your audience?
 With an effective content marketing strategy every industry has a chance to shine.